-Mental illness refers to a wide range of mental health conditions — these are disorders that affect your mood, thinking and behavior.
+Mental illness refers to a wide range of mental health conditions — these are disorders that affect your mood, thinking, and behavior.

-Some classical, mainstream examples of mental illness diagnoses include: Depression, Anxiety, Schizophrenia, Eating Disorders and Parkinson’s disease.
+Some classical, mainstream examples of mental illness diagnoses include Depression, Anxiety, Schizophrenia, Eating Disorders, and Parkinson’s disease.

-These conditions have to interfere with daily functioning and the ability to live normally to be considered illness.
+These conditions have to interfere with daily functioning and the ability to live normally to be considered an illness.

 There are various types of mental illness.
 Let’s go through the psychiatric mental illness diagnoses and their symptoms characteristics below.

-People with symptoms of anxiety disorders respond to certain situations with fear and dread, as well as with physical signs of anxiety or panic, such as a rapid heartbeat, restlessness and sweating.
+People with symptoms of anxiety disorders respond to certain situations with fear and dread, as well as with physical signs of anxiety or panic, such as a rapid heartbeat, restlessness, and sweating.

-Anxiety disorders include: generalized anxiety disorder, panic disorder, social anxiety disorder, and specific phobias.
+Anxiety disorders include generalized anxiety disorder, panic disorder, social anxiety disorder, and specific phobias.

-These disorders, involve persistent feelings of sadness or periods of feeling overly happy, or back and forth from being extremely happy to extremely sad.
-The most common mood disorders are depression, and bipolar disorder.
+These disorders involve persistent feelings of sadness or periods of feeling overly happy, or back and forth from being extremely happy to extremely sad.
+The most common mood disorders are depression and bipolar disorder.

 Two of the most common symptoms of psychotic disorders are hallucinations and delusions.